Cytomegalovirus (CMV) in Newborns

 How is CMV in newborns treated?

 Treatment will depend on your child’s symptoms, age, and general health.
 It will also depend on how severe the condition is.
-In general, treatment is not recommended for healthy newborns with no symptoms.
+Treatment is not always recommended for healthy newborns with no symptoms.
+The type and length of treatment depends on symptoms and risk factors in the baby.

 Treatment with medicine that works against the virus (ganciclovir or valganciclovir) is recommended for some babies with CMV.
 Babies may get this treatment if they have the following: